Pehrson comes to Navy from Georgia Tech

 Upon graduating from the Naval Academy in 2004 with a Bachelor of Science degree in Economics, Magee was commissioned as a Surface Warfare Officer, reporting to USS Juneau (LPD-10) in Sasebo, Japan where he deployed to the Arabian Gulf in support of Operation Iraqi Freedom.
 Following that tour, Magee assumed duties as a Manpower/Personnel Analyst on the Commander, Naval Surface Forces staff in Coronado, California.

 In 2007, Magee was selected for transfer to the Navy’s Human Resources community and assumed the role as Enlisted Programs Officer for Navy Recruiting District Ohio.
 In this capacity, Magee served as the department head for the nation’s largest recruiting district, responsible for all enlisted and NROTC recruiting efforts in the states of Ohio, Kentucky and West Virginia.

 From 2010 until 2012, Magee served as the Naval Academy’s Deputy Chairman of Officer Accessions and Career Information, responsible for managing the Naval Academy’s service assignment program.

-Magee holds a Masters of Business Administration degree from the College of William and Mary's Mason School of Business.
-He and his wife Sarah have a son Miles, a daughter Stella and twin boys Brooks and Colt
+Magee holds a Masters of Business Administration degree from the College of William and Mary’s Mason School of Business.
+He and his wife, Sarah, are the parents of four children, Miles, Stella, Brooks and Colt.